jrv7104/Portfolio/README.md

 I also added my quiz generator, weather forecast, password generator and daily work planner.
 All of those have respective readme files.

+I also added screenshots of my old portfolio page.
+I wanted to show how much of a difference there has been in terms of design and work in only a few weeks.

 Changes will be made as time goes on.
 Possible changes include additional work content and a design update.